mentalisttraceur/c-unused/README.md

 Besides `UNUSED`, the `unused.h` header only defines identifiers that start with `UNUSED_`.

-`unused.h` does not include any other headers.
+`unused.h` does not include any headers.